 Complete blocking of the pupil occurs when there are 360 degree adhesion around the pupillary margin between the iris and lens and there is no space for the aqueous to pass through from the posterior to the anterior chamber.

-The intraocular pressure will increase dramatically with severe pain and redness and the only treatment for it is by iridectomy with Antiglaucoma medications.
+The intraocular pressure will increase dramatically with severe pain, redness and blurred vision and the only treatment for it is by iridectomy with anti glaucoma eye drops.

 Causes of Pupillary Block